Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Plugin Enabled"				"1"

-			// Super Tanks++ will create a backup config file.
-			// The file will be located in cfg/sourcemod/super_tanks++/backup_config.
-			// --
-			// 0: OFF
-			// 1: ON
-			"Create Backup"					"0"

 			// Enable Super Tanks++ in these game mode types.
 			// Add up numbers together for different results.
 			// --